 These city mom hacks + tips make life as a mom in a big city a little bit easier.
-This post was sponsored by Reebok as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 We’re into our second year in Boston now and it is about 4000% different than living in that town in Ohio we moved from.
 There are SO many great differences but living in a city comes with it’s own set of challenges, too (like how to get the 32 bags of groceries from my trunk in the parking garage into the elevator, out of the building, across the road, and up the four flights of stairs to our apartment …especially when I forgot to bring the stroller).